 Extrapleural pneumonectomy is a surgical treatment for malignant mesothelioma.
 It involves the removal of a lung, a portion of the diaphragm, the linings of the lungs and heart (parietal pleura and pericardium).
-This is a serious operation that is performed only on those patients whose cancer is confined to the chest cavity, and are deemed to be sufficiently healthy.

 Author: Linda Molinari

 Editor in Chief, Mesothelioma Cancer AllianceRead about Linda

 Ai J, Stevenson JP.
 Current issues in malignant pleural mesothelioma evaluation and management.
 Oncologist.
 September 2014;19(9):975-84. doi: 10.1634/theoncologist.2014-0122

 de Perrot M, Feld R, et al. Accelerated hemithoracic radiation followed by extrapleural pneumonectomy for malignant pleural mesothelioma.
 The Journal of Thoracic and Cardiovascular Surgery.
 February 2016;151(2):468-73. doi: 10.1016/j.jtcvs.2015.09.129